85th Volunteer Training Regiment "Verona": Interwar years

 On 18 November 1926 the brigade command and the 86th Infantry Regiment were disbanded, while the 85th Infantry Regiment, now renamed 85th Infantry Regiment "Verona", was assigned the next day to the XXVIII Infantry Brigade, which was the infantry component of the 28th Territorial Division of Palermo.

-In 1935-36 the regiment provided nine officers and 500 enlisted for the units deployed for the Second Italo-Ethiopian War.
+In 1934, the 28th Territorial Division of Palermo changed its name to 28th Infantry Division "Vespri".
+A name change that also extended to the division's infantry brigade.
+In 1935–36 the regiment provided nine officers and 500 enlisted for the units deployed for the Second Italo-Ethiopian War.
 On 20 May 1937 the 85th Infantry Regiment "Verona" was transferred to the 60th Infantry Division "Sabratha", which had been formed in Gharyan in Libya on 9 May 1937.
 The 85th Verona left Trapani and moved to the area of Tripoli in Libya, where the regiment arrived in September 1937.
 The same year the 86th Infantry Regiment "Verona" was reformed and sent to Libya to join the Sabratha.
 In 1939 the two infantry regiment were renamed 85th Infantry Regiment "Sabratha", respectively 86th Infantry Regiment "Sabratha".

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 On 9 December 1940 the British Western Desert Force commenced Operation Compass, which quickly resulted in the annihilation of most Italian divisions that had participated in the invasion of Egypt.
 The Sabratha division was rushed East as reinforcement for the Italian 10th Army.
 In January 1941 the division fought delaying actions against British forces in the Derna-Al Qubbah area.
-On 6-7 February 1941 the division was destroyed during the Battle of Beda Fomm.
+On 6–7 February 1941 the division was destroyed during the Battle of Beda Fomm.

 The remnants of the Sabratha retreated to Al Khums in Western Libya, where the survivors of the division formed in June 1941 the Infantry Regiment "Sabratha", which consisted of one battalion formed with the remaining infantry of the 85th Infantry Regiment "Sabratha" and one battalion with the infantry remnants of the 86th Infantry Regiment "Sabratha".
 The regiment also included the mortar companies of both regiments, two support weapons batteries with 65/17 infantry support guns, and two cannons companies with 47/32 anti-tank guns.

 On 4 September 1941 the division was and its regiments were reformed.
 The division then participated in all the battles of the Western Desert Campaign: in fall 1941 in the Siege of Tobruk, in May and June 1942 in the Battle of Gazala, in June 1942 in the capture of Tobruk and the Battle of Mersa Matruh.
 In July 1942 the Sabratha was destroyed for a second time in the First Battle of El Alamein.
 On 25 July 1942 the 85th Infantry Regiment "Sabratha" was disbanded and the remaining personnel and materiel assigned to the 61st Infantry Regiment "Trento" of the 102nd Motorized Division "Trento".